 - How to prepare for surgery?

 - How long will I be in the hospital after the operation?

 - How will the surgery affect work and normal activities?

 - What support is available after surgery?

 It can be helpful and informative to meet other individuals who have already undergone a total laryngectomy.
 They can share their experience and provide support.
-In many cases, you can request through your hospital to meet other laryngectomees or there are many local support groups throughout the UK that you can reach out to for information and advice.
+In many cases, you can request through your hospital to meet other laryngectomees or there are many local support groups that you can reach out to for information and advice.